 This course introduces the denial management process, including common types of payment denials, methods of monitoring and tracking payment denials, and the impact payment denials have on the financial success of the hospital.

-This course introduces you to the RAC program so you can understand its purpose as well as the relationship between it and the Revenue Cycle.
+This course introduces you to the RAC program so you understand its purpose as well as the relationship between the RAC program and the revenue cycle.

 This course introduces the revenue cycle of a Patient, departments and players in the revenue cycle, third party payers, the types of bills sent, revenue cycle tools, methods of payment, the importance of compliance, and what HIPAA means.